FRC-2928/FRC-Programmer-Training/docs/Romi/Vision/romiBasicVision.md

 An alternative way to view the overlayed camera stream is to bring it up in a browser.
 The URL is `wpilibpi.local:1182/stream.mjpg`.
 The port of the original stream is *1181*.

 ## Notes on Restarting the Romi
 When you first turn the Romi it will restart with the program that you last uploaded.
 So if that's what you require then there's no action neccesary.
-Dispite this, the **Vision Application Configuration** panel will default to the *Custom* application, even though the *Custom* application is not running.
+Despite this, the **Vision Application Configuration** panel will default to the *Custom* application, even though the *Custom* application is not running.

 If you've switched the application to **Built-in multi-camera streaming** then you will have to upload your python program again, since it will try to call `uploaded.py` instead of your `multiCameraServer.py` program.
 The the `runCamera` file keeps getting overwritten so you cannot just upload a new `multiCameraServer.py` file from the **Vision Application Configuration** panel.
 You have to upload your tar file from the **File Upload** panel.